microsoft/restler-fuzzer/docs/user-guide/Compiling.md

 * RESTler will generate new files `grammar.py`, `grammar.json`, `dict.json`, and logs from the compiler in this sub-directory.
 A brief diagnostic will be given in the console.

-If producer-consumer dependencies are unresolved in the Swagger specification, the user can either ignore those or can annotate the Swagger JSON specification to help RESTler resolve those.
+If producer-consumer dependencies are unresolved in the Swagger specification, the user can either ignore those or can annotate the Swagger JSON or YAML specification to help RESTler resolve those.
 See [Annotations](Annotations.md).